dmedri/roaster/README.md

 $ ./roaster --build-server
 ```
 The _server_ build is for production use-cases and one feature over all is the
 concurrent installation.
+It's a special case deployment reserved to developers
+and sysadmins.

-The default destination will be `/opt/R/`, by-release
+The default destination will be `/opt/R/`, by-release version.
+Directories (eg.
-version.
-Directories (eg. `/opt/R/R-4.1`) will collect all the needed files
+`/opt/R/R-4-1-BRANCH`) will collect all the needed files **and** a copy of the
-**and** a copy of the environment source code -- to re-build and/or customize the
+source code -- to re-build and/or customize the stable three.
+For the extended
+case of SVN repos, you could still update the available objects with `svn update`
-three.
+in the source three.

-It's a special case deployment reserved to developers and sysadmins.
-Binaries
-are not executable by default, their paths should be appended to the PATH envar
+Binaries are not executable by default, their paths should be appended to the
-and access need administrave rights.
+PATH envar and access need administrave rights.

 #### Build: virtual environments